Leverage over 30 iPhone app tutorials with source code and artwork to create your first or next app. Read more

 Bonus Apps Reward: Pledge $99 or more and you get 5 additional bonus apps with tutorials: Spookbusters, iFlame, Homeland Security, Amuck Password Generator, and a surprise app.Estimated delivery:

 27 backers Limited (73 left of 100)

-Reward #7: Everything from Reward #6 plus, a customized USB stick with all the source code of the projects created in the training.Estimated delivery:Add $8 USD to ship outside the US
+Everything from Reward #6 plus, a customized USB stick with all the source code of the projects created in the training.Estimated delivery:Ships anywhere in the world

 THE KICKSTARTER REWARD: Everything from lower rewards.
 Tell us about your app, and we'll help you get started including advice, tips, and our suggestions.
 Not only will we help you save money making your app, we will help you make more money with your app.
 (Minimum of 2 hours help)Estimated delivery: